200 Series: Board of Directors

 VICE-PRESIDENT

-If the board president is unable or unwilling to carry out the duties required, it is the responsibility of the vice-president of the board to carry out the duties of the president.
+By this election, if the board president is unable or unwilling to carry out the duties required, it is the responsibility of the Vice-President of the board to carry out the duties of the president.
 If the president is unable or unwilling to complete the term of office, the vice-president will serve as president for the balance of the president's term of office, and a new vice-president will be elected.

 The vice-president will accept control of the meeting from the president when the president wishes to make or second a motion.
 The vice-president will take an active role in board decisions by discussing and voting on matters before the board in the same manner as other board members.